 How to Keep a Warehouse Cool During Hot Weather | Infographic

 Let’s face it — most warehouse employees do not like to work in extreme heat.
-But, if you’ve ever worked in a warehouse, you know that extreme heat is sometimes unavoidable.
+But if you’ve ever worked in a warehouse, you know that extreme heat is sometimes unavoidable.
+As the employer, it is your job to protect your workers, your products and materials, from the effects of high temperatures.

 How Can Extreme Heat Impact Warehouse Workers?